waTeim/proton-bridge-agent/docs/quickstart-docker.md

 # Enter your Proton Mail credentials when prompted
 ```

-After login succeeds, the IMAP watcher starts automatically.
+After login succeeds, the IMAP watcher starts automatically and monitors all folders (INBOX, Spam, Archive, custom labels) for new messages.
 On all subsequent restarts the sidecar restores the session from the vault — no manual login required.

 ### Retrieve IMAP credentials